SiliconLabsSoftware/docs-matter/sld406-matter-light-switch-example/01-wifi-light-switch-example.md

    4. Open the Example Projects and Demos tab, select the **Matter** filter and enter "*Wi-Fi*" in **Filter on keywords**.

-   5. Select the *Matter - SoC Lighting over Wi-Fi* example, click **Create**, rename the project if you wish, and click **Finish**.
+   5. Select the *Matter - Lighting over Wi-Fi* example, click **Create**, rename the project if you wish, and click **Finish**.

    6. Once the project is created, the perspective changes to the Simplicity IDE perspective.
 In the Project Explorer view, right-click the project and select *Build Project*.

    7. Once the project has compiled, in the Debug Adapters view right-click the board and select *Upload application*.

-   8. Select the *Application image path* (Select the path for .s37 file in the path '\<workspace\>\project_name\GNU ARM v10.3.1 - Default') for the newly compiled project and a *Bootloader image*.
+   8. Select the *Application image path* (Select the path for .s37 for efr32 and .rps for soc in the path '\<workspace\>\project_name\GNU ARM v10.3.1 - Default') for the newly compiled project and a *Bootloader image for EFR32*.
 The EFR32MG24 devices must be programmed with a bootloader.
 Obtain those here: [Silicon Labs Matter Artifacts](/matter/<docspace-docleaf-version>/matter-prerequisites/matter-artifacts).

    9. Disconnect the dev board from development computer.

    10. **Optional**: Label this device (eg: my_light or my_switch) to make it easier to identify later.

-2. Repeat the process with the second Dev board, but selecting the *Matter - SoC Light Switch over Wi-Fi* example instead.
+2. Repeat the process with the second Dev board, but selecting the *Matter - Light Switch over Wi-Fi* example instead.

 ## Creating the Matter Network